 The FIM Mapper allows users to explore the full set of inundation maps that shows where flooding would occur given a selected stream condition.
 Users can also access historical flood information and potential loss estimates based on the severity of the flood.
 The FIM Mapper helps communities visualize potential flooding scenarios, identify areas and resources that may be at risk, and enhance their local response effort during a flooding event.
-The legacy mapper is located here, and is slated to be decommissioned once historic flood information is added to this interface.

 Disclaimer for Flood-Inundation Maps

 Inundated areas shown should not be used for navigation, regulatory, permitting, or other legal purposes.
 Although USGS intends to make this server available 24 hours a day, 7 days a week, timely delivery of data and products from this server through the Internet is not guaranteed.
 The USGS provides these maps “as-is” for a quick reference, emergency planning tool but assumes no legal liability or responsibility resulting from the use of this information.